Hives are a skin reaction of itchy bumps that may burn or sting. They can develop not only from an immune response to an allergen but also to heat.

-While you may think of hives as resulting from an allergic reaction, they can also be caused by heat.
-These are called heat hives, or cholinergic urticaria.
+While you may think of hives or urticaria as resulting from an allergic reaction, they can also be caused by heat.
+These are called heat hives or cholinergic urticaria.

 In some people, a rise in temperature can produce the chemical histamine, similar to what happens when your immune system fights allergies.
 Histamine dilates blood vessels and results in swelling.